Skip to content

 • Community – There is a great sense of volunteerism and community spirit.
 The community has a spirit that gives this town its greatest quality.

-• Business / Employment – US Healthcare, Optum, Verizon Wireless, Daiichi Sankyo, Affinity Credit Union all call Basking Ridge their home.
+• Business / Employment – US Healthcare, Optum, Verizon Wireless, Daiichi Sankyo, and Affinity Credit Union all call Basking Ridge their home.

 • Space: Highest percentage of 4-5 acre properties throughout the township (vs. other towns).